DIMEX

 Action that can be taken for overdue DIMEX deliveries

 If you have been waiting for more than 30 business days, visit your nearest Correos De Costa Rica to see if they have received notice of the digital DIMEX.
-(The Correos de Costa Rica (Post office) you told the DGME to send the DIMEX card to).
+(The Correos de Costa Rica – POST OFFICE- you told the DGME to send the DIMEX card to.)

-After waiting 30 days, the best solution is to go to door #3 at the main offices of the DGME in LaUruca (San Jose), where you will walk out with your card within two hours.
+After waiting 60 days, the best solution is to go to door #3 at the main offices of the DGME in La Uruca (San Jose), where you will walk out with your card within two hours.

 It is important to understand that the requirements, costs, and validity of the DIMEX (residency) card remain unchanged.